katahiromz/mojiben/README-ENG.txt

 "Moji No Benkyou" is a groundbreaking software that helps you learn the pronunciation and stroke order of characters.

-You can learn "Hiragana," "Katakana," "Alphabet," and "Kanji that first graders need to know."
+You can learn "Hiragana," "Katakana," "Alphabet," and "Kanji."

 ## Usage